FreeBMDFreeBMD Transcribing Scanned Source

 What about entries that are hard to read?
 If you have difficulty in reading some entries, you should read the information about representing uncertain characters on the Beginner's Help page.
 If you are transcribing from handwritten material, you may also find the page about reading Victorian handwriting useful.

 What do I do with my file once I've transcribed it?
-Upload it to FreeBMD via the File Management Screen.
+The latest transcription software systems, WinBMD and FreeComETT, are able to upload completed files to FreeBMD.
+In rare cases, you may need to upload the file.
+Contact your Syndicate Coordinator.
 Help on this process can be found in the Beginner's Help page.

 FreeBMD Main Page